Rider's Guide

 • the time to be at the destination and the return trip time,

-• If a Personal Care Attendant (PCA) will be traveling with the rider - A PCA is defined as someone designated or employed specifically to help the ADA eligible individual meet their personal needs.
+• please advise if a Personal Care Attendant (PCA) will be traveling with the rider.
+A PCA is defined as someone designated or employed specifically to help the ADA eligible individual meet their personal needs.

 • Users must pay a fare for each trip in accordance with the adopted Fare Policy